 Valentines Paper Fortune Cookies are fun and easy to make and a creative way for kids to send a Valentine’s message to a friend.
-They’re perfect for giving to classmates instead of traditional Valentine’s cards.
+They’re perfect for giving to classmates as homemade Valentine’s cards.

 How do you make a paper fortune cookie?